Godiva rachelae

-Godiva rachelae is a species of sea slug, a nudibranch, a shell-less marine gastropod mollusc in the family Facelinidae.
+Godiva rachelae is a species of sea slug, a nudibranch, a shell-less marine gastropod mollusc in the family Myrrhinidae.

 Distribution

 This species was described from Tanzania.
 It has been reported from Queensland, Australia.

 Description

 Godiva rachelae is a slender pale-bodied nudibranch with many cerata with a purple band near the tip.
 Its head has a pair of brown lines running into the oral tentacles which have two translucent purple bands.